Dear MendMeShop,

 The patellar tendon is responsible for extending the knee with the help of the quadriceps femoris tendon which passes down both sides of the patella and the quadriceps femoris muscle in the upper leg - a process known as the quadriceps mechanism.

-Patellar Tendonitis Risk Factors
+Patellar Tendonitis Causes

 Patellar tendinitis, also called Jumper's Knee, is common among althetes of sports which involve a lot of jumping or repetitive use of the knee joint.